Stubthomas/Docs/README.md

 A video eLearning site for learners of English.<br>

 <b>Find SEN Tutors:</b> <br>
-A special needs tutor search tool<br>
+Tutor search tool for students requiring special needs tutors<br>

 <b>ImprovementEnglish:</b> <br>
 An eLearning site for learners of English in traditional Chinese<br>